YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 <iframe src="assets/uni.html" width="650" height="450" frameborder="0"></iframe>

 For this analysis, we examined the distribution of sodium(PDV) values across recipes.
 It shows a heavily right-skewed distribution, with the majority of the data concentrated at lower sodium values and a long tail extending to higher values.
-This decreasing trend also suggests that as the sodium level increases, there are less recipes on our website.
+This decreasing trend also suggests that as the sodium level increases, there are fewer recipes on our website.

 ### Bivariate Analyses